wp-statistics/wp-statistics/readme.txt

 == Changelog ==
 = 6.1 =
 * Updated: Support international number formats in statistics display.
+* Updated description of WordPress.org plugin link in plugin list.
 * Fixed: bug in new IP validation code and support for stripping off port numbers if they are passed through the headers.
 Thanks Stephanos Io.

 = 6.0 =